 '''

-This example demonstrates a TCP server interface.
+This example demonstrates a bare-minimum setup

+of an Auto Interface.
+It will allow communication with all other reachable devices on all

+usable physical ethernet-based devices that

-It will listen for incoming connections on the
+are available on the system.

-specified IP address and port number.

 [[Default Interface]]

 type = AutoInterface

+interface enabled = True

+This example demonstrates an more specifically

+configured Auto Interface, that only uses specific physical interfaces, and has a number of

+other configuration options set.

+[[Default Interface]]

+type = AutoInterface

 interface_enabled = True

 You can create multiple isolated Reticulum

 networks on the same physical LAN by

 specifying different Group IDs.

+'''

-group_id = reticulum
+''' group_id = reticulum

+You can also choose the multicast address type: temporary (default, Temporary Multicast Address) or permanent (Permanent Multicast Address)

+multicast_address_type = permanent
-You can also select specifically which

-kernel networking devices to use.
+You can also select specifically which kernel networking devices to use.

 devices = wlan0,eth1

-Or let AutoInterface use all suitable

-devices except for a list of ignored ones.
+Or let AutoInterface use all suitable devices except for a list of ignored ones.

-ignored_devices = tun0,eth0
+ignored_devices = tun0,eth0 '''

-'''